matthew-tfs/mjcb.io/content/blog/00005-lenovo-miix-630.md

 ## Windows 10 S Disclaimer ##

 I am going to start off by saying that I am not going to criticize this device for running Windows 10 S. I am also completely aware that it can be freely upgraded to Windows 10 Pro.
 In fact, I did upgrade it as part of this review so that I could run some benchmarking tools which were not compatible with Windows 10 S (I moved it back to S mode afterwards).
-I fully intended to run this device in S mode as part of the day to day usage of it from day one.
+I fully intended to run this device in S mode as part of the day-to-day usage of it from day one.

 ## Hardware Overview ##

-Overall, the Lenovo Miix 630 is very well designed, and it definitely feels like a premium device.
+Overall, the Lenovo Miix 630 is very well designed, and it feels like a premium device.
 The device itself is only 7.3mm thick and that is thanks to the fan-less design and the compact Qualcomm chipset.
 At 3.1 pounds it is a bit heavier than I would have expected, but that is not really a big deal.

 The hardware is very well built, and looks very professional: